-During his first season the Red Raiders fielded the youngest team in the country with a nation-leading 22 newcomers.
-Tadlock and his coaching staff developed its young roster throughout the season while the Red Raiders won eight of their final 14 games of the season advancing to Oklahoma City for the Big 12 Championship.
+During his first season, the Red Raiders fielded the youngest team in the country with a nation-leading 22 newcomers.
+Tadlock and his coaching staff developed their young roster throughout the season while the Red Raiders won eight of their final 14 games of the season advancing to Oklahoma City for the Big 12 Championship.

 Tech had two Freshmen All-Americans (1B Eric Gutierrez, C/DH Jarrard Poteete) during Tadlock's first season along with four All-Big 12 selections (one All-Freshman team pick), four Academic All-Big 12 picks and three Major League Baseball Draft picks, including fifth rounder right-handed pitcher Trey Masek.

 Tadlock's ability to recruit top-notch players in the state of Texas and throughout the country - both at the high school and junior college levels - became apparent quickly in his time at Tech while in just his seventh month on the job with his first-full season recruiting class ranked 24th in the nation by Perfect Game.